chialab/sveltekit-utils/packages/utils/tests/README.md

 ## Running tests

-Tests can be run with `yarn run test:unit`.
-Coverage can be generated with `yarn run test:unit:coverage`.
+Tests can be run with `pnpm run test:unit`.
+Coverage can be generated with `pnpm run test:unit:coverage`.

 ## File names conventions